 Do you meditate and wait for inspiration to hit you?

 If you are not feeling “inspired” do you get up from behind your laptop or writing desk and … go fishing … or to a movie …

 … or (insert any other mindless distraction) until you get hit with the proverbial ‘lightning bolt” of sudden inspiration which you have been waiting for?

-The Truth is, if You Have a Writing Job to do, You Need to Sit Down and …
+The Truth is, if You Have a Writing Job to do …

 JUST GET STARTED!